Ammophila arenaria: Invasiveness: New Zealand and Australia

-Not only is it invasive in California, it is also a highly invasive weed in coastal areas of New Zealand and Western Australia, where it was introduced for the same purpose in California, to stabilise dunes; outcompeting native spinifex species.
-However in New Zealand the larvae of the endemic moth species Agrotis innominata has adapted to using A. arenaria as one of its main host species.
-It has been suggested that prior to the removal of this invasive grass from the coasts of New Zealand that surveys be undertaken to establish whether this endemic moth is present in order to assist with the conservation of that species.
+Not only is it invasive in California, it is also a highly invasive weed in coastal areas of New Zealand and Western Australia, where it was introduced for the same purpose in California, to stabilise dunes, outcompeting native Spinifex species.
+It is named in the Department of Conservation's 2024 list of environmental weeds.
+However, in New Zealand the larvae of the endemic moth species Agrotis innominata has adapted to using A. arenaria as one of its main host species.
+It has been suggested that prior to the removal of this invasive grass from the coasts of New Zealand, surveys be undertaken to establish whether this endemic moth is present in order to assist with the conservation of that species.

 Predators, parasites, and diseases

-Marram grass does not carry any major disease in New Zealand, as only 3 pathogenic fungi (Claviceps purpurea, Uredo sp. and Colletotrichum graminicola) are present on the island.
-These three fungi result in ergot, rust and leaf spot respectively and are found both on flower-heads and leaves.
-However, in European countries, there are a lot of pests known to feed on marram grass.
-Those pests killed 30%-40% of the tillers, and also damaged other species.
-The fungi, always found in soil, may decrease the vigour on the stabilized sand.
+Marram grass does not carry any major disease in New Zealand, as only three pathogenic fungi (Claviceps purpurea, Uredo sp. and Colletotrichum graminicola) are present on the island.
+These three fungi result in ergot, rust and leaf spot, respectively, and are found both on flower-heads and leaves.
+However, in European countries, there are many pests known to feed on marram grass.
+Those pests can kill 30–40% of the tillers, and also damage other species.
+The fungi, always found in soil, may decrease vigour on stabilized sand.

 Uses

-The roots of marram grass are edible, although rather thin and fibrous.
+The roots of marram grass are edible, although thin and fibrous.
 The flowering stems and leaves are used for thatching, basketry and making brooms.
 Fiber from the stem is used for making paper, and the rhizomes are used for making rope and mats.